LouHenryAlvarez/jackbox/README.md

     end

     # later on...
-    Target.injectors.each{ |ij| Target.eject ij }
+    Target.injectors.each{ |ij| Target.eject ij }       # eject all injectors in target

 ### Other Capabilities of Injectors

-The functionality of an injector can be removed from an #enrich to individual objects:
+The functionality of an injector can be removed after an #enrich to individual objects:

   	class Coffee
   		def cost